Why should you study biology at Taylor?

 - Global Missions Health Conference in Louisville every year (this conference is for health care professionals and students interested in using medical skills on the mission field)

-- Every year students present at the Indiana Academy of Science
+- Every year, our students have the opportunity to present their research at the Indiana Academy of Science.

 On-site undergraduate research program